-Because SEPA requires that the Board's final decision on the project be informed by the Final EIS, the Final EIS must be issued independently of the ROD so that Sound Transit's decision can later be incorporated into the ROD.
-As a result of these regulatory requirements under SEPA, it will not be practical to issue a combined Final EIS and ROD, and they will be issued as separate documents.
+Because SEPA requires that the Sound Transit Board's final decision on the project be informed by the Final EIS, the Final EIS must be issued independently of the ROD so that Sound Transit's decision can later be incorporated into the ROD.
+As a result of these regulatory requirements under SEPA, it is not practical to issue a combined Final EIS and ROD, and they are being issued as separate documents.